How to change careers at 40 or 50

 You’ll have a fresh perspective and ability to question what experts are taking for granted as “it’s always been that way”

 For example, if you have worked in finance you’ll bring in the expertise with numbers and budget.
 You know how to convince senior management with ROI!
-If you always get compliments on the way you dress, you could start selling designer clothes and bags
+If you have an eye for design and a passion for food, why not become for example a private chef in Rhodes, Greece.

 If you’ve worked as a teacher, you’ll bring in your people and conflict management skills.
 13-16-year-old kids are far more difficult to manage than colleagues and to be honest … sometimes office is like a kindergarten.